5 Common Causes of Blocked Drains and How to Prevent Them

 Key Takeaways

-- Blockages to drains can cause disruption to your routine and lead to water damage, bad smells, and even health issues.
+- Blockages to drains can cause disruption to your daily life and cause flooding, unpleasant smells, and even health risks.

-- Fat, oil and grease buildup can accumulate on the pipes’ walls causing obstructions; try not to pour grease down the drain, or use soap and hot water to wash dishes.
+- Oil, grease and fat accumulation can build up on the pipes’ walls, causing blockages.
+Do not pour grease down the drain or make use of hot water and soap when washing dishes.

-- The roots of trees naturally expand in the ground to find nutrients.
-This can cause massive damages and blockages to pipes that can lead to flooding.
-Regularly keep trees in the vicinity of drainage systems by pruning them.
+- Tree roots naturally grow into the earth to seek nutrients which may cause significant damages and blockages to pipes which can cause flooding.
+Ensure you keep trees in the vicinity of drainage systems by pruning them.

-- Flushing non-biodegradable items like wet wipes, towels, etc. can create unpleasant smells emanating from toilets or bins. just flush toilet paper down the drain.
+- Disposing of non-biodegradable materials like wet wipes, towels, etc. can create unpleasant smells emanating from bins and toilets. be sure to wash toilet papers down drain.

 - Hair

-In this article, we will examine five of the most common causes of blocked drains and what you can do to keep them from happening.
+In this article, we will explore five reasons for blocked drains and ways to keep them from happening.

-Fat, grease, and oil might appear to be harmless substances to flush down the drain, but as time passes, they build up within the wall of the pipes, which causes a blockage.
-If this happens the water can’t move freely through the drainpipes.
-The solution is to avoid pouring grease into the drain.
-Alternatively, use soap and hot water while cleaning dishes, as this helps break down greasy substances.
+Fat, grease, and oil could appear as harmless substances to pour down the drain but they can build up on the walls of the pipes, causing a blockage.
+As a result then water cannot flow freely through the drainpipes.
+It is best to avoid pouring grease in the drain, or use soap and hot water when cleaning dishes, as this helps remove greasy substances.

 Cause 2.
 Tree Roots

-The tree’s roots gradually extend themselves into the ground searching for nutrients which results in them growing toward underground pipes.
-Once inside the pipes, tree roots can cause massive damage and even block them leading to flooding.
-Therefore, it is essential that if have trees around to maintain the growth of your trees in the drainage system by trimming them on a regular basis.
+The tree’s roots gradually extend themselves into the ground searching for nutrients which implies that they expand toward underground pipes.
+Once they’re inside, the tree roots can cause substantial damage and may completely block them, causing flooding.
+It is therefore essential if you have trees nearby that you regularly maintain their growth in the drainage system by trimming the trees regularly.

 Cause 3: Unwanted items

-It’s easy enough to believe that flushing items that aren’t biodegradable like wet towels, sanitary wipes etc. will not cause any major problems in the end, However, when a lot of these products are flushed in toilets, they’ll build up, pushing other items aside and blocking pipes – this can cause a bad smell to be released around bins and toilets!
-Make sure to remember what should be flushed away and what should not (i. e only toilet paper needs to have to be flushed).
+It’s easy to think that flushing items that aren’t biodegradable like wet wipes, sanitary towels etc. will not cause any major problems in the long run however, if too many of these items are flushed into toilets, they can build up, pushing other items aside and which can create unpleasant smells around toilets/bin areas too!
+Always be aware of what should be flushed, and what shouldn’t (i. the only toilet paper is to be flushed out).

 Cause 4 Hair